I never thought I would be terrified of Ikea.

 Consider yourself warned.
 I was able to push through it and keep reading, but I was very aware of the fact that Horrorstör moved swiftly from a scary story to what the title promises you – a horror story.

-Even though I liked the first part of this novel better, the entire book is REALLY good.
+You should absolutely read Horrorstorif you’re a horror lover.
+Even though I liked the first part of the book better, the entire thing is really good.
 It’s scary, it’s unique, it’s tense, and it definitely makes you see Ikea in a whole different light, which is a fun albeit emotionally perplexing bonus.

 Horrorstör is a quick read; I finished it in 24 hours.
 Part of it is due to the layout (you’re reading only a thin column of text per page), but mostly it’s because it’s so damn good that you want to keep reading whenever you have a spare moment.